bjpandey/bjpandey.github.io/_posts/2018-08-24-be-a-happy-developer.md

 ---
-title: "Learn these 3 JS array methods to increse your competency"
+title: "Learn these 3 simple yet useful JS methods to increse your competency in client-side programming"
 date: 2018-11-2 4:12:00
 categories: [blog]
 tags: [blog]